 The "OBBBA" Impact (2025-2026)

-The One Big Beautiful Bill Act (OBBBA) of 2025 has permanently increased federal estate tax exemptions to approximately $15 million per person for 2026.
-Because fewer families are now hit by the "Death Tax," the priority has shifted to optimizing income tax for beneficiaries.
-Choosing the right beneficiary for the right account (e.g., giving tax-free life insurance to individuals and taxable IRAs to charities) is now a key strategy.
+The One Big Beautiful Bill Act (OBBBA) of 2025 increased the federal estate-tax exemption to approximately $15 million per person effective 2026, indexed thereafter.
+This is an estimate; confirm the current figure with the IRS or a qualified tax professional.
+Because fewer families are now subject to federal estate tax, the priority for many has shifted to optimizing income tax for beneficiaries.
+Choosing the right beneficiary for the right account (for example, leaving tax-free life insurance to individuals and taxable IRAs to charities) can be an effective strategy.

 Digital Asset Legacy